wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.8.3 - Released on 22 April 2025 =
+= 1.8.4 - Released on 22 May 2025 =
-*New: Show Supported Recurring Payment on WooCommerce Payment setting page *New: Reactivate button to active any on-hold subscription from admin end *New: WP(6.8) and WC(9.8.1) latest update
+* New: layout update for Subscription Tab and subscription information front end.
+* New: Show points on renewal in existing PAR plugin compatibility
+* New: latest wp(6.8.1) and wc( 9.8.5 )
+* Fix: Fix inventory issue related to subscription box product type